f5devcentral/f5-automation-labs/docs/class1/module4/lab2.rst

       }

 #.
 Using Postman, use the **BIG-IQ AS3 Declaration** call in order to create the service on the BIG-IP through BIG-IQ.
-   Copy/Paste the above AS3 declaration into the declaration body into Postman(DON T FORGET TO UPDATE THE WAF Policy):
+   Copy/Paste the above AS3 declaration into the declaration body into Postman (DON'T FORGET TO UPDATE THE WAF Policy):

    POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true